The Special Appearance Agreement may not be used in New York City, Chicago, Los Angeles, or San Francisco.

 The Special Appearance Agreement was created as a way for Equity members to work with their local small community theatre groups, in areas beyond major market cities, on a case-by-case basis.
 The Agreement provides a service for Equity members to occasionally pursue artistic opportunities outside standard professional situations (hence the term "Special Appearance"); it was not intended to be a means of routine employment.
-Small theatre companies interested in the routine employment of Equity members should contact an Equity Business Representative to discuss use of a Small Professional Theatre agreement instead or review other contractual options.
+Small theatre companies interested in the routine employment of Equity members should contact an Equity business representative to discuss use of a Small Professional Theatre agreement instead or review other contractual options.

-WHO MAY USE A SPECIAL APPEARANCE AGREEMENT?
+WHO CAN USE A SPECIAL APPEARANCE AGREEMENT?

 HOW MANY EQUITY MEMBERS CAN BE EMPLOYED USING A SPECIAL APPEARANCE AGREEMENT WITHIN THE SAME PRODUCTION?